torbsd/torbsd.github.io/obsd-buildbox.md

         :openfiles-max=infinity:\
         :tc=default:

-* Populate the ports tree with:

-cd /usr && cvs -d anoncvs@anoncvs.comstyle.com:/cvs get -P ports

 * Install Git, Tor and Torsocks packages, the latter two assuming GitHub' pulls are accessed over Tor.
 At this end of the install, there will be many, many more packages installed.

 pkg_add -r git